cedalio/ToDo-user-owned-data/README.md

 Step 1: Go to our [studio](https://studio.cedalio.com) and follow these steps:

-A. Create a project with the "todo" schema of the library layer.
+A. Create a project with the "todo" schema from the Cedalio Template Library.

 B. Deploy the schema.